quimnut/brewcompetition-docker/README.md

 - Make sure your DNS works and your firewall is configured to allow ports 80 and 443.
 - `docker-compose build`
 - `docker-compose up -d`
+- The first time you run this, if you are a new install appdata/app/ will be populated where the persistent data will be stored
+- Now you can stop the container and edit custom.sh, I do this to overwrite the clubs list, as the php code is inside the container image and not persistent.
+- to load a database export with any prefix, remove the appdata/app/database directory and copy the dump to appdata/app/loadme.sql, and start the container.

-The ADMIN credentials are only applied when the database is first created.
+The ADMIN credentials are only applied when a baseline database is first created.

-The SMTP settings are applied when started.
+The SMTP settings are applied every start.

 Wait a minute or 2 for the SSL cert to be installed if you see SSL errors.